 From the very first time I saw Hoy-Hoy! play live at the 1991 Adelaide R&B Festival in Hahndorf up until the present time, I have been continually impressed by the energy, drive and enthusiasm for their music shown by Frank Lang and the band.

-Hoy-Hoy! play rockin' rhythm and blues with a particularly Australian flavour, seeming to these ears to epitomise what Australian R&B bands should espouse ?
+Hoy-Hoy! play rockin' rhythm and blues with a particularly Australian flavor, seeming to these ears to epitomize what Australian R&B bands should espouse ?

 A true Australian R&B style.